cherniavskii-mikhail/POO/README.md

 # POO
-Make a car and bicyle class
+Make a car and bicyle class.